glc-biorad/Independent-Reader-GUI/README.md

 - .NET Framework 6.0
 ### Installation
 1. Clone the repo
-2. Spinnaker SDK did not work unless Desktop Development for C++ was included from the Visual Studio Installer.
-I attempted this from a hint given by ChatGPT-4 "The Spinnaker SDK may depend on the Visual C++ Redistributable for Visual Studio 2015 (as suggested by the 'v140' in the DLL name). "
-3. Open the solution in Visual Studio and build the project
+2. Open the solution in Visual Studio and build the project

 ## Usage

 ## Features

+## Troubleshooting
+### Spinnaker SDK BadImage Error
+Spinnaker SDK did not work unless Desktop Development for C++ was included from the Visual Studio Installer.
+I attempted this from a hint given by ChatGPT-4 "The Spinnaker SDK may depend on the Visual C++ Redistributable for Visual Studio 2015 (as suggested by the 'v140' in the DLL name). "

 ## License